locka99/cpp-to-rust-book/features_of_rust/ffi.md

 Rust doesn't work in a vaccum and was never intended as such.
 Instead it was always assumed that it would need to call other code and other code would need to call it,

 * Call other libraries via their entry points
-* Produce libraries in Rust that can be called by code written in another language. e.g. C, C++, Python, Ruby etc.
+* Produce C ABI libraries in Rust that can be called by code written in another language. e.g. C, C++, Python, Ruby etc.

 To that end it has the Foreign Function Interface, the means to define external functions, expose its own functions without name mangling and to invoke unsafe code that would otherwise be illegal in Rust.